AplaProject/apla-docs-en/source/topics/script.rst

 Parameters:

-* *Id int* - ID of the page to be changed,
+    * *Id int* - ID of the page to be changed.
     * *Value string* - text that needs to be added to the page.

 NewBlock